TOAST-DOCS/Compute-Instance/en/component-guide.md

 * Redundancy not supported.
 * The option of checking network source/target must be disabled in the Network Interface settings for the NAT instance to work.
 * If a private image is created with NAT instance, the function might not work normally.
-* The NAT instance provides The NAT feature only for one network interface.
+* A NAT instance provides the NAT feature on only one network interface.

 > [Note] Difference with NAT gateway
 >